Writing

 * Phases drawn from Indicators for Reading Development Continuum, First Steps

 • ½ hour Phonics session taught in whole group session.
-This is using Phonics Bug scheme which is based on Governments agreed Letters and Sounds strategy.
+This is using the Twinkl Phonics scheme which a government validated Phonics programme.
 As children progress at different rates, children will be supported in catch up groups.
 The main teaching is as whole class however (Teachers and TAs trained in Phonics)

-• As well as Phonics Levelled books, books chosen by children and can be taken home every day
+• As well as Phonics Levelled books being sent home, books chosen by children once a week at the library can be taken home

 • Will provide opportunities for children to read.
 Text on IWB.
 Children invited to read along.